felimontyr/ConsumeAPI-Gecko/README.md

 - Ensure that your Twilio phone number is enabled to send WhatsApp messages.
 Refer to [Twilio's WhatsApp documentation](https://www.twilio.com/docs/whatsapp) for setup instructions.
 - If you encounter issues with the CoinGecko API, visit [CoinGecko API documentation](https://www.coingecko.com/en/api) for more details.

+Claro, aquí tienes una sección simplificada sobre la ejecución automática y un ejemplo de cron job:

+### Future Work

+To enhance the functionality of this script, consider implementing automated execution.
+You can set up a cron job to run the script at regular intervals (e.g., every hour) to continuously monitor cryptocurrency prices and send alerts without manual intervention.

+#### Example of a Cron Job

+To run the script every hour, you can add the following line to your crontab:

+To edit crontab, run:
+    ```bash
+    crontab -e
+    ```

+- Add the following line to the file to schedule your script
+    ```bash
+    0 * * * * python /path/to/CryptoAlert.py
+    ```

+- Save and exit

+In this example:
+- `0 * * * *` means the script will run at the start of every hour.
+- Replace `/path/CryptoAlert.py` with the actual path to your Python script.

+This setup ensures that your script runs automatically and keeps you updated on cryptocurrency prices.